-This usually involves masking of the fretboard and using a combination of fret files, crowning tools and abrasives to level, crown and polish the frets.
+This usually involves masking the fretboard and using a combination of fret files, crowning tools, and abrasives to level, crown, and polish the frets.

 The depth for each slot should be determined based on the depth of the strings e.g. the slot for the high E string is shallower than the slot for the low E string in comparison to the fretboard.

 I hope the information above gives some insight into how acoustic guitars are built.
 As you can see, there are a lot of steps involved and each step requires expertise and precision to build a high-quality instrument.

 In the case of acoustic guitars, and acoustic stringed instruments in general, the construction and materials used have a massive influence on the character of the instrument and are therefore carefully selected and assembled following the original intention of the luthier with regard to tonality, playability, and appearance.

-If you have ever pictured yourself building an acoustic guitar, I strongly recommend you learn from an expert, by taking a guitar building course, there are a number of them available as some luthiers look to increase their earning capacity through teaching.
+If you have ever pictured yourself building an acoustic guitar, I strongly recommend you learn from an expert, by taking a guitar building course, there are a number of them available as some boutique luthiers look to increase their earning capacity through teaching.

 Many of these are done in person, or there are options available online in the form of courses and dedicated books.
 In much the same way as learning to play guitar from a pre-recorded video, you won’t receive feedback on your work, and in many cases, it becomes far more difficult to ask questions.

 Acoustic guitar kits are also available, such as this one from Amazon.com.
 The benefit of an acoustic guitar kit is much of the specialist work e.g. fretwork, inlay work, and heat bending (the sides of the guitar) are already completed and may make a good initial starting point.

 Whichever way you choose to proceed, keep in mind there’s a lot to how acoustic guitars are made.
-I hope the information above helps explain the process or at least gives you a new appreciation of the work that has gone into the acoustic guitar you are currently playing.
+I hope the information above helps explain the process or at least gives you an appreciation of the work that has gone into the acoustic guitar you are currently playing.